Iasa-Global/btabok/pages/structured_canvases/architecture_decision_record.md

 [Download PPT](media/ppt/architecture_decision_record.ppt){:target="_blank"}

-To create a working decision record requires agreement from the team.
+To use the decision record,

 | Area                       | Description                                                             | Links To               |
 | -------------------------- | ----------------------------------------------------------------------- | ---------------------- |